Blog

 Sexual abuse is a form of trauma.
 It can have profound and lasting effects on a person's mental, emotional, and physical well-being.
 Survivors of sexual abuse may experience a range of symptoms, including anxiety, depression, Hypervigilance, post-traumatic stress disorder (PTSD), low self-esteem, feelings of guilt or shame, difficulties in relationships, and physical symptoms such as chronic pain, sleep disturbances, or eating disorders.
 These symptoms vary, and there isn't one 'typical' way people respond to trauma.

-Tips for Stopping a Shopping Addiction
+Helpful Tips to Stop a Shopping Addiction

 When you think of addiction, substance abuse is often the first thing you envision.
 But addiction can also include gambling, sex, and even shopping.
 Something becomes an addiction when you are no longer in control over doing, using, or taking something to the point that it becomes harmful to your life and well-being.

-4 Tips to Calm a Panic Attack
+4 Simple Tips to Help Calm a Panic Attack

 Everyone is different.
 That means that what helps you calm a panic attack might not help someone else.
 But that doesn’t matter.
 What matters is that you’re able to find a few techniques that work for you.
 Here are a few tips to get you started.